Manage every aspect of your school's critical data.

 1. Save the date

 Address Collection can be one of those things you put on the back burner and tell yourself that you’ll get to it ‘one day’.
-However, the whole process can be time consuming, especially if your data requires manual manipulating.
+However, the whole process can be time-consuming, especially if your data requires manual manipulation.

 It is recommended that you add the important dates for all government collections to your calendar and set a reminder to ensure that you are organised and prepared.